 Where to stay: Campgrounds and rustic hotels in the park and just outside the park boundary

 The Grand Canyon south rim is one of the most popular national parks in the country and it is a year around destination.
 Summer months are very hot and winter months are very cold with snow, but the gates are open all year long.
 Spring and fall are ideal for the most comfortable weather.
-Be prepared for massive crowds at the south rim if visiting on a weekend or around holidays.
+Be prepared for crowds at the south rim if visiting on a weekend or around holidays.

 Must See Attractions: